JasonFullClipped.jpg

 He holds a Habilitation from Free University of Berlin (Germany), having also received a PhD in Computer Science (Utrecht University, The Netherlands) and MSc in Advanced Computing (Imperial College London, UK).

-Kevin Allain is a PhD student who joined in 2017.
-His current research interests include study of trajectories, metadata analysis, display of uncertainty and metadata.
+Kevin Allain was a PhD student who joined in 2017 and completed in 2022.
+His research interests include study of trajectories, metadata analysis, display of uncertainty and metadata.
 He has a special interest in investigating merger of context metadata with trajectories predictions within 3D environments.

 Cagatay Turkay was a Lecturer in Applied Data Science at the giCentre.
 His research mainly focuses on the tight integration of interactive visualizations, data analysis techniques and supporting exploratory knowledge and capabilities of experts.
 He is no Associate Professor at Warwick University.